-Monday through Thursday
+Monday through Thursday 7:30 a.m. - Midnight

 Friday 7:30 a.m. - 6 p.m.

 Saturday

 Sunday 10 a.m. - Midnight

 Hours for summer sessions, intersessions, and breaks may be different.
 Librarians are unavailable to provide research assistance during intersessions and breaks.